mgambrosio/mgambrosio/content/portfolio/work1.md

 Dr. Ambrosio and the children of the Symphonic Orchestra of Luanda while holding a manual containing guidance for better oral health hygiene practices.

 ![toothbrush distribution][6]
-Volunteer distributing oral hygiene kits for the children.
+A volunteer distributing oral hygiene kits for the children.

 <!--more-->
 * **Cross-Sectional Study of Health Behavior Risk Factors for Cardiovascular Disease Among Mid-Aged Women in a Faith-Based Community of Luanda, Angola (June 2018)**